Not what you want?

 See Also: Serenity

 In the west (especially in the military), we often use acronyms to remember things.
-There's no initials to make acronyms in Chinese, so in ancient times, chants like this are used to remember vast amounts of information.
+There are no initials to make acronyms in Chinese, so in ancient times, chants like this are used to remember vast amounts of information.

 I will presume you already know the meaning of the 10 maxims, so I will skip that to keep this calligraphy entry from getting too large.

-Some think 练拳者必记 is the title but that just says, "Training fist people should remember:".
+Some think 练拳者必记 is the title but that just says, “(When) training (the) fist, people should remember:.”
 Therefore, I've not included that in the calligraphy.
 However, you can put a note in the special instructions if you want it added.

 Note: On a traditional calligraphy wall scroll, the characters will be written in vertical columns, starting from the right, and proceeding left.